SteelCompendium/data-md-dse/Bestiary/Monsters/Werewolf/Features/Werewolf Malice.md

     cost: 3 Malice
     effects:
       - effect: The werewolf gains 10 temporary Stamina and a +3 bonus to speed until the end of their turn.
-The werewolf can't use this fea- ture if they took any holy damage since ending their last turn.
+The werewolf can't use this feature if they took any holy damage since ending their last turn.
   - type: feature
     feature_type: trait